 is a new, free app that shares vivid and engaging stories about the history, geology, animals and activities in Grand Teton National Park.

-The Foundation is working with Grand Teton to explore the possibility of honoring the parkís extraordinary story of conservation, the long tradition of philanthropy in the park, and the National Park Serviceís 100th anniversary in 2016 by restoring the Jenny Lake area, which receives approximately 1.5 million people each year, making it the most visited day-use location in the park.
+, the Foundation is working with Grand Teton to honor the parkís extraordinary story of conservation, the long tradition of philanthropy in the park, and the National Park Serviceís 100th anniversary in 2016 by restoring the Jenny Lake area, which receives nearly 1.9 million people each year, making it the most visited day-use location in the park.

 The Foundation plans to work with the park to raise funds to rehabilitate the Colter Bay Visitor Center and Indian Arts Museum and return the almost 1,500 historic American Indian artifacts, known as the David T. Vernon Collection